andrewlamm/learning-the-express-way/CONTRIBUTING.md

 ## Reporting Bugs

 This section guides you through the process of submitting a bug report.
 Firstly, please check out [this list](https://github.com/superandybean/learning-the-express-way/issues) and make sure that your bug has not already been reported.
 When reporting your bug, please be as specific as possible, such as including steps to reproduce the bug, screenshots, device and browser, etc. In addition, add screenshots if necessary.
-A [recommended template](asdf) is provided to help ensure that all information is provided and to help us resolve the bug quicker.
 When submitting the report, please use a clear and concise title, and also tag the issue with the "bug" tag.

 ## Suggesting Enhancements